mit-orcd/orcd-docs-edit/docs/recipes/many-jobs.md

 It often happens that users need to submit many jobs to run a program many times with different input parameters or files.

-First, do not execute the command `sbatch` in a loop, because this is inefficient for job scheduling.
+It is straightforward to execute the command `sbatch` in a loop, but this approach is inefficient for job scheduling.
 When the interation number is large, it will slow down the Slurm scheduler and affects all users.

 A good practice is to use job array, which is much more effecient.
 Refer to [this page](https://github.mit.edu/MGHPCC/OpenMind/wiki/How-to-submit-a-job-array%3F) for details of job array.

-However, a user submitted too many jobs in a short time period, even with job array, it will still slow down the Slurm scheduler.
-The maximum number of jobs per user on the cluster is set to be 500.
+However, if a user submits too many jobs in a short time period, even with a job array, it will still slow down the Slurm scheduler.
+The maximum number of jobs per user on the cluster is set to be 500, so that there are not too many jobs are queueing in a time peiriod.
 It is good for a user to submit up to 500 jobs with a job array.

+???
+Number of jobs of an array
+    On this page, the word job means either an invividualy job or a task in a job array.
+For ecample, submitting a job array with 100 tasks means submitting 100 jobs.

-If a user needs to run a program for more than 500 times, it is recommended to combine serial execution and/or parallel execution with job array.
+When a user needs to run a program for more than 500 times, it is recommended to combine serial execution and/or parallel execution with job array.

-On this page, we will introduce serial execution and parallel execution, and how to use them with job array.
+On this page, we will introduce serial execution and parallel execution, and how to intergrate them with job array.

-## Run multiple programs sequentially in a job
+## Serial execution

+Serial execution means running within a job
+T
-This script runs 10 programs sequentially in a job.
+his script runs 10 programs sequentially in a job.
 Each program uses 2 CPU cores and 2 GB of memory.
 ```
 #!/bin/bash            # Bash shell
 #SBATCH -t 02:00:00    # Two hours